JesseRussell2240/funicular/README.md

-Instilation instructions
+Camera Unit Testing instruction

-install pi camera via
+install pi camera and openCV
-pip install picamera
-pip install opencv-python
+pip install picamera opencv-python

+run unit testing code
+python test_camera_module.py

+after this is running you should see a window with a live camera feed.
+Type q to exit.